grvuolo/liberty-spgi-lab/141-Liberty-InstantOn-Serverless/README.md

 ### Login to the OpenShift console, using the following URL:

-A shared OpenShist cluster has been provisioned at the following URL: https://console-openshift-console.apps.ocp-665002rcu7-4u6a.cloud.techzone.ibm.com
+A shared OpenShist cluster has been provisioned at the following URL: https://onsole-openshift-console.apps.itz-iqzpvp.infra01-lb.fra02.techzone.ibm.com

 go to `IBM Demo`

-username: user[x]
+username: kubeadmin
-password: passw0rd
+password: A9Ebr-GrZTw-r9eIs-WGE3g

 ### Login to the OpenShift CLI [IF NEEDED]